smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 - that Core supports multiple-transports feature and allows Wi-Fi (TCP) transport to be used as a Secondary Transport, and
 - that Core allows video and audio services to run on Secondary Transport but does NOT allow to run them on Primary Transport.

 Note: Start Service, Start Service ACK, Start Service NAK, End Service, End Service ACK, and End Service NAK are sent on both Primary and Secondary Transports.
 Register Secondary Transport, Register Secondary Transport ACK and Register Secondary Transport NAK are sent only on Secondary Transport.
 Other Control Frames are always transferred on Primary Transport.
-(Currently, only `Transport Config Update` frame is applied.)
+(Currently, only `Transport Event Update` frame is applied.)

 ### Extension of iOS Proxy